Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

 Check with `jai -version`:
 Version: beta 0.1.039, built on 17 September 2022.

-Remark:
-1) WSL on Windows with Ubuntu doesn't have this problem on a 64 bit machine.
+> 1) WSL on Windows with Ubuntu doesn't have this problem on a 64 bit machine.
-2) For Simp or other OpenGL modules you need to install libgl-dev.
+> 2) For Simp or other OpenGL modules you need to install libgl-dev.

 ## 2.3 Editor help for coding Jai
 Writing a program's source code is easier when you have some support such as syntax highlighting in your code editor.
 Support exists for vim, Sublime Text 3 and VSCode, see: [Tooling Ecosystem](https://github.com/Jai-Community/Jai-Community-Library/wiki/References#tooling-ecosystem).